UltimateHackingKeyboard/firmware/MACRO_DOCS.md

-# Ultimate Hacking Keyboard firmware with extended macro engine
+# Extended macro engine guide and reference manual

 ## Features

-The firmware implements:
+The extended engine implements:
 - macro commands for (almost?) all basic features of the keyboard otherwise unreachable via agent.
 - macro commands for conditionals, jumps and sync mechanisms
 - some extended configuration options (composite-keystroke delay, sticky modifiers)